gillyware/gatekeeper/docs/usage/teams.md

     - [Get Teams for Model](#get-teams-for-model)
 - [Next Steps](#next-steps)

+A team is a collection of models used to provide organizational or contextual grouping (e.g., department, project, tenant).
+You can assign models directly to teams.
+A team itself may have direct permissions and roles, and every model on that team inherits both the team’s direct permissions and the permissions from the team’s roles.

-Gatekeeper exposes a variety of team-related methods via its facade.
+Gatekeeper exposes a variety of team-related methods through its facade and `HasTeams` trait.
 This section documents each of them with accompanying code examples.

 <a name="team-entities"></a>
 ## Team Entities